Haringey Community Carbon Fund

 We can answer any further questions not included above and can provide support in preparing the applications.
 Please contact us at carbonmanagementteam@haringey.gov.uk

-If you would like a translated version of the brochure or any of the bid documents, please see our Translation and Interpreting Services page.
+If you would like a translated version of the brochure or any of the bid documents, please see our translation and interpreting services page.
 You can also contact the Carbon Management Team with any specific requests.

-The first round of successful community carbon reduction projects
+Year 1 - first round of successful community carbon reduction projects

 The first 6 local organisations to become the first-ever recipients of the Haringey Community Carbon Fund (HCCF) were announced in March 2022!
 The full press release includes quotes from the Deputy Leader of Haringey Council and Cabinet Member for the Environment, Transport, and the Climate Emergency and Lordship Hub.